 Instead, service decomposition – aka. relocating systems on a different platform to pay less – implies extending the lifecycle of the legacy system.
 By making it interact with the digital, it becomes scalable and more efficient.

 Acknowledging your options – app modernization 101

 1:- App rebuild (rearchitecting, refactoring, rewriting) – an approach that involves maintaining the app’s original specifications and scope, but rewriting some parts from scratch.
-If the initial code is modified and a brand new architecture is developed, the process morpths into app ‘re-architecting’.
+If the initial code is modified and brand new architecture is developed, the process morphs into app ‘re-architecting’.
 And when the code is improved and restructured without altering the outside behavior of the app, the process is called ‘re-factoring’.

-2:- Rip & replace – an approach that breaks the original app apart, replacing all functionalities with a brand new app that can better suit the demand of the company in questioning.
+2:- Rip & replace – an approach that breaks the original app apart, replacing all functionalities with a brand new app that can better suit the demand of the company in question.
 However, ‘rip & replace’ is an expensive option that very few companies today are willing to choose.
 Above that, the end result may not live up to the technical changes, so it’s best to assess options carefully prior to making a final decision.

 The smartest way of initiating an app modernization strategy begins with a complete application assessment, taking into account the difficulty levels of the modernization process, as well as the value it brings to the business process and customer experience.
-For companies that demand app updates, it is worth pointing out that some of their applications may not need a complete reframing.
+For companies that demand app updates, it is worth pointing out that some of their applications may not need complete reframing.
 To make sure they address modern business needs, modernization should begin with a thorough analysis of the original DNA of the software.